API Reference

 Dry-runs

-If you attempt to estimate without suggestion using a domain that contains a source your API key does not have access to, the estimate will still work, but the CO2e values will not be provided.
-This is so you can evaluate how good matches would be using different domains and sources, before purchasing commercial access to the data.
+If you attempt to estimate without suggestion using a premium source that your API key does not have access to, the estimate will still work, but the CO2e values will not be provided.
+This is so you can evaluate how good matches would be using different models and sources, before purchasing commercial access to the data.